-AOTY 2023: “In order to achieve resonance in this music and formation, verbal communication is not necessary” – Divide and Dissolveshort1 Dec 2023
+AOTY 2023: “In order to achieve resonance in this music, verbal communication is not necessary” – Divide and Dissolveshort1 Dec 2023

 99LETTERS – Zigoku: Cohesive works of sonic world-building from the electronic producerreviews17 Nov 2023